top of page

 RSCW

-Jane Gillespie is a Registered Clinical Social Worker with two decades of experience and have devoted my career to assisting at-risk families.
-Ms. Gillespie has a Clinical Master of Social Work (MSW) in children's mental health and specialize in assessment and intervention with children impacted by family violence, involved in family law matters, or caught up in high-conflict parenting disputes.
-Ms. Gillespie's training includes family mediation and the creation of developmentally sensitive parenting plans, play therapy and developmental screening of children of all ages.
-Ms. Gillespie has worked alongside family law professionals throughout her career, across multiple organizational landscapes and have extensive experience as a witness in family court.
-In 2020, Ms. Gillespie co-created a Therapeutic Access program used exclusively with separated and divorced families, in high-conflict parenting disputes or where there is a history of family violence.
-Ms. Gillespie has presented on the topic of Therapeutic Access locally and internationally.
-Ms. Gillespie hasworked extensively in the area of family violence including as a member of a specialized team established to create a family violence screening program for Alberta Children's Services, in collaboration with Homefront and the Calgary Police Service Domestic Conflict Unit.
-Ms. Gillespie is a certified SAFE home study writer and supervisor and a registered facilitator of the Circle of Security Parenting Program.
-Ms. Gillespie is a member of the Alberta College of Social Workers (ACSW), the Association of Family and Conciliation Courts (AFCC), the Alberta Family Mediation Society (AFMS) and Circle of Security Parenting International.
-Areas of practice include Counselling for Children and Adolescents, Practice Note 7 Interventions including Views of the Child, Child Consultant, Child Development Consultations, Therapeutic Access/Reunification Family Therapy, Parent Child Relationship Therapy, and Parent/Child Contact Problems
+Jane Gillespie is a Registered Clinical Social Worker with over two decades of experience assisting at-risk children and families.
+Ms. Gillespie has a Clinical Master of Social Work (MSW) with a children's mental health specialization; her practice is focused on assessment and intervention with children impacted by family violence, involved in family law matters, or caught up in contentious parenting disputes.
+In 2020, Ms. Gillespie co-created a Therapeutic Access program used exclusively with separated and divorced families, or where there is a history of family violence.
+Ms. Gillespie has presented on the topic of Therapeutic Access locally and internationally and has lectured on the topic at the University level.
+Ms. Gillespie is a member of the Alberta College of Social Workers (ACSW), the Social Work Association of Alberta (SWAA), the Association of Family and Conciliation Courts (AFCC), the Alberta Family Mediation Society (AFMS) and Circle of Security Parenting International.
+Her areas of practice include Counselling for Children and Adolescents, Practice Note 7 Interventions including Views of the Child, Child Consultant, Child Development Consultations, Therapeutic Access and Reunification Family Therapy.

 Board Member